xxshady/altv-xts-boilerplate/README.md

 # alt:V TypeScript boilerplate

+Special thanks ❤️ to [innxz](https://github.com/innxz) for financially supporting me and this library.

-Boilerplate for users of strict TypeScript on the alt:V platform.<br>
+Boilerplate for users of strict TypeScript on the alt:V platform<br>

 > For extended boilerplate (rpc, vue3 included) see [extended branch](https://github.com/xxshady/altv-xts-boilerplate/tree/extended)